This post may contain affiliate links. Please read our disclosure policy.

 • I haven’t tested this recipe with dried dill, but I would suggest starting with one teaspoon of dried dill and building your way up from there if you need more.

-• I used fettuccine for this recipe, but any shape pasta you have on-hand will work just fine.
+• A longer pasta variety like linguini or fettuccine is what I like best, but any shape pasta you have on-hand will work just fine!

-Salmon with creamy lemon dill sauce and pasta in a bowl
+tossing creamy lemon dill salmon pasta in a skillet with cooking tongs

 Lemon Dill Salmon Pasta

-This lemon dill salmon pasta recipe makes an easy and elegant weeknight dinner.
-It's perfect for date night!
+This 20-minute lemon dill salmon pasta recipe makes an easy and elegant weeknight dinner.
+It has a gorgeous creamy sauce that's bursting with fresh dill in each bite!

 Prep: 5 minutes